byzyworks/tridymake-mscs-edition/README.md

 ### **Definition: `@has`**

 `@has` is another way to nest modules inside of other modules.
 The main purpose of `@has` is to set the initial tree data structure of the module, which are defined in the format of recursively-nested Tridy statements.
 Of note is that every `@has` requires a following opening bracket ( `{` ) at the beginning and a closing bracket ( `}` ) at the end of the nested statements.

-As another important aspect of `@has`, the nested Tridy statements provided using it are created *prior* to the (top) module's duplication and placement.
-What this means, inevitably, is that statements provided through `@has` exhibit a unique property whereby they are **context-locked**, meaning that context expressions inside of these nested statements have no view of the database outside the modules until the full, unnested statement has already been executed, and yet, nested statements are executed prior to their parent statement being executed.

-Thus, relative to a nested statement, the module represented by the parent statement is the root module, and context operators like `@child` and `@descend` have no ability to extend outside of it (nor would any context operation).
-The function of this is similar to a `chroot` directive that is found in many Unix-based systems, and which is most often used to provide security by completely restricting access outside of the directory masquerading as the root directory.
-Likewise, it can do the same here around context, providing a limited scope in which any number of Tridy statements can exist without affecting the wider database.

 `@has` along with its bracketed statements is meant to be specified after `@is` if given.